tmcgilchrist/okra/README.md

       - "Documenting the tool"
 ```

-There are [mdx tests](test/bin/README.md) which show the output from such a configuration file.
+There are [mdx tests](test/bin/README.md) which show the output from such a configuration file and explain in detail what the different parts do.